samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 ## Overview & Goals

 In this post, it's time we turn the generic HTTPClient/APIClient from Part 1 into thin, focused service layers which expose cohesive service APIs that app code can depend on.
-We'll first introduce a hypothetical `UserService` that interacts with a user management API, demonstrating best practices for designing a service layer, and then discuss testing strategies for our library.
+We'll introduce a hypothetical `UserService` that interacts with a user management API, demonstrating best practices for designing a service layer, and then discuss testing strategies for our library.

 ## UserService Design